ibm-cloud-docs/vsrx/getting-started.md

 3. Choose your license type from **License add-ons**, either Standard or CSB.
   Refer to the previous section for information on the features offered with each license.
   {: tip}

-  Currently, only {{site.data.keyword.vsrx_full}} 10G Standalone configurations can choose between license options.
-Full support among all the various vSRX configurations, including 1G and High Availability, will be introduced soon.
-  {: important}

 3. From the **Gateway appliance** section, enter your **Hostname** and **Domain** name information.
 These fields will already be populated with default information, so ensure the values are correct.